onepub-dev/batman/README.md

 ```

 # Docker
-The Batman projects publishs a docker container to docker.hub that you can run out of the box.
+The Batman projects publishes a docker container to docker.hub that you can run out of the box.

 You will likely want to customise the rules used by batman.